Sideshow Bob's Last Gleaming: Production

 A character modeled after Fox Network owner Rupert Murdoch briefly appears in a scene set in jail.
 The censors said that Murdoch could not be shown, but Murdoch gave his permission for his caricature to be used.
+Murdoch was voiced in that scene by series regular Dan Castellaneta.
 R. Lee Ermey, known for his role in Full Metal Jacket, guest stars as Col. Leslie "Hap" Hapablap.
 The role was specifically written for him and much of his dialogue was difficult to write.
 The line "What is your major malfunction?" is based on dialogue from Full Metal Jacket.